Wigram: Industrial

 One of the hotspots in the Christchurch scene is Wigram Business Park, developed by Ngāi Tahu, with most of the properties sold to owner occupiers.
 It is located on Hayton Road on approximately 25 hectares of zoned Business 4 and has 52 lots.
 It adjoins Hayton Stream and multiple reserves which separate it from Wigram Skies.

-The park is now home to a prestigious collection of occupiers and is very popular among businesses wanting to occupy modern, state-of-the-art premises on quality land to the west of Christchurch.
+The park is now home to a collection of occupiers and is popular among businesses wanting to occupy modern, state-of-the-art premises on land to the west of Christchurch.

 Wigram Business Park provides for businesses in Christchurch who were expanding but also offered a safe alternative for operators who were looking at relocating or re-establishing their businesses after earthquakes.
 One example is the purchase by NZX 50 listed Skellerup of a 3.4-hectare site in 2013 for $7.1 million which was subsequently developed into a $30 million, 18,900-square-metre purpose built manufacturing and office facilities to replace their quake-damaged Woolston site.

 Another NZX 50 company to have modern premises in Wigram is Mainfreight with the development of their Hayton Road Logistics site completed in May 2015.